therocketforever/cover/coverletter.md

 Attached you will find my resume.

 p.s.
 I sincerely apologize as my personal website is currently undergoing re-development and as of this writing currently unavailable.
-However, this project is hosted on GitHub and available at https://GitHub.com/therocketforever/therocketforever.
+However, this project is hosted on GitHub & available at https://GitHub.com/therocketforever/therocketforever.
 I would be more than enthusiastic to answer any questions you may have or discuss the philosophies guiding the further development of the site.